 - Academic Excellence Scholarships

 These scholarships are available on a competitive basis to applicants with an outstanding academic profile - for example, an undergraduate degree equivalent to a UK first-class honours degree.

 - UK/European Scholarships

 Generous scholarships are available on a competitive basis to applicants with a strong academic and/or personal profile who are nationals of the UK or EU countries.

 - International Scholarships

 These scholarships are available on a competitive basis to applicants with a strong academic and/or personal profile who are nationals of non-EU countries.

 Other Lancaster scholarships

-The University also provides several other generous Scholarship Schemes to help students with the costs of postgraduate study.
+The University provides several generous Scholarship Schemes to help students with the costs of postgraduate study.
 These include an Alumni Loyalty Scholarship for Lancaster University graduates.

 For further information about these scholarship schemes and about other potential sources of funding for postgraduate study, see the main LUMS Scholarships and funding page.